TritonDataCenter/node-manta-sync/README.md

         -- sync all files in your cwd to the dir ~~/stor/foo manta-sync --dry-run ./ ~~/stor/foo
-        -- same as above, but just HEAD the data, don't PUT
+        -- same as above, but just HEAD the data, don't PUT manta-sync ~~/stor/foo ./bar
+        -- sync all files from manta in ~~/stor/foo to the local dir ./bar

     options:
         -a ACCOUNT, --account=ACCOUNT       Manta Account (login name).
 Environment:
                                             MANTA_USER=ACCOUNT
+        --user=USER, --subuser=USER         Manta User (login name).
+Environment:
+                                            MANTA_SUBUSER=USER
+        --role=ROLE,ROLE,...
+Assume a role.
+Use multiple times or once with a list.
+Environment:
+                                            MANTA_ROLE=ROLE,ROLE,...
         -h, --help                          Print this help and exit -i, --insecure                      Do not validate SSL certificate.
                                             Environment: MANTA_TLS_INSECURE=1